Summary

 5. Remote Design Sprint

-I lead and facilitated the Remote design sprint between the Indian Adobe team and Japanese Okamura team. these were 5 half day remote workshops with a target to design a theme for Okamura's new website
+I led and facilitated the remote design sprint between the Indian Adobe team and the Japanese Okamura team. these were 5 half-day remote workshops with a target to design a theme for Okamura's new website

-• Kicked off the Design sprint with HMW's to arrive at Sprint challenge
+Kicked off the Design sprint with HMW's to arrive at the sprint challenge

-• Post democratic voting and dicussions, we arrived at key challenges
+Post democratic voting and discussions, we arrived at key challenges.

-• We also defined what "Premium" feels in the industry and guaged the concepts based on it.
+We also defined what "premium" feels like in the industry and gauged the concepts based on it.

 Day 5 of the design sprint, we arrive at a visual theme with soft approval from the sprint stakeholders and gloabal product team.
 Below were the design highlights